raramuridesign/mysql-country-list/README.md

 Use this mysql to import a list of countries into your database.

+### Types of Lists

+1. Simple country code and name
+2. Simple country code and name with InnoDB
+3. Detailed country info

-The SQL import contains the following:
+### The SQL imports contains the following info

 1. Table name: apps_countries
 2. no ID's used on first import
 3. Country Name, Country Short code

+### Usage

 Use PHPmyAdmin to import the SQL file into your database.